 - Frenchwomen don’t treat pregnancy like an independent research project.
 While French parenting resources are abundant, they don’t seem to be required reading.

 - One Parisian mother tells Pamela, “I don’t think you can raise a child while reading a book.
 You have to go with your feeling.”

 - American women typically demonstrate commitment by worrying and showing how much they’re willing to sacrifice, even while pregnant.
 Frenchwomen signal their commitment by projecting calm and flaunting the fact that they haven’t renounced pleasure.

 - The French are calmer about sex.
 They are calmer about food.
-The point in France isn’t that anything goes, it’s that women should be calm and sensible.
+The point in France isn’t that anything goes.
+Instead, it’s that women should be calm and sensible.

-- The main reason that pregnant Frenchwomen don’t get fat is that they are very careful not to eat too much.
-Frenchwomen don’t see pregnancy as a free pass to overeat, in part because they haven’t been denying themselves the foods they love (or secretly binging on those foods) for most of their adult lives.
-Instead they are very mindful of what they eat.
+- The main reason pregnant Frenchwomen don’t get fat is that they are careful not to overeat.
+Frenchwomen don’t see pregnancy as a free pass to overeat because they haven’t denied themselves the foods they love (or secretly binging on those foods) for most of their adult lives.
+Instead, they are very mindful of what they eat.

 - Despite being the birthplace of Dr. Fernand Lamaze, epidurals are now extremely common in France.